 Small classes for hearing-impaired students

-Alternatively, students with hearing impairments with additional needs in individual states (Vorarlberg, Tyrol, Salzburg, Upper Austria and Vienna) have special classes for four to eight children available at hearing impaired institutions, where they are taught with individual support concepts and where additional therapy provision such as language therapy, physiotherapy and psychology is available.
+Alternatively, students with hearing impairments with additional needs in some federal states (Vorarlberg, Tyrol, Salzburg, Upper Austria and Vienna) have special classes for 4 to 8 children available at institutions for people with hearing impairment, where they are taught with individual support concepts and where additional therapy provision such as language therapy, physiotherapy and psychology is available.